An Information Guide for Alumni

 BC Law Magazine The magazine is published twice a year, in January and June, and year-round online at lawmagazine.bc.edu.
 Contact editor Vicki Sanders at email@example.com or 617-552-2873 to share news, letters to the editor, or class notes.

-GOLD Class Agents The GOLD (Graduates of the Last Decade) Class Agents work closely with BC Law to strategize and provide feedback on the philanthropic priorities of BC Law’s GOLD graduates.
-They also work on various other important programs and have the opportunity to connect with fellow alumni and expand their professional networks.
-To get involved in this engaging network, please email firstname.lastname@example.org.
+Recent Graduate Leadership Council The Recent Graduate Leadership Council (RGLC) works closely with BC Law to strategize and provide feedback on engagement opportunities and philanthropic priorities of BC Law’s graduates of the last decade.
+They also have the opportunity to connect with fellow BC Law alumni and expand their professional networks.
+To get involved in the RGLC, please email firstname.lastname@example.org.

-Reunion Committees The most successful reunions result when engaged volunteers serve on their Reunion Committee.
-Committees begin forming the summer prior to reunion weekend, and members spend about two hours per month on committee work.
+Reunion Committees The most successful reunions occur when engaged volunteers serve on their Reunion Committee.
+Committees begin forming the semester prior to reunion weekend, and members spend about two hours per month on committee work.

 Connect With Students